seankhliao/mono/src/anime.md

 ### _anime_

+> If I were to utter those words and realize I was in fact lying...
+> The thought of it scares me.
+>
+> — Ai Hoshino, Oshi no Ko, Season 1 Episode 1

 Boredom strikes, and I aim to binge watch an entire series per day.
 Sorted alphabetically by series name.
 _Highlighted_ are top tier.